How to Properly Transport Lithium Batteries

 Fire and Thermal Protection Fabrics for Lithium Batteries

-At Tex Tech, we engineer non-woven Oxidized PAN felts that withstand temperatures around 2000° F. Our non-woven silica felts resist even higher temperatures.
+At Tex Tech, we design non-woven Oxidized PAN felts that withstand temperatures around 2000° F. Our non-woven silica felts resist even higher temperatures.
 We manufacture these fibers specifically to block flame propagation and resist burn-through at temperatures much higher than what is typically generated by a standard thermal runaway.
 The weight of these materials begins at four ounces per square yard and goes up from there based on specific application needs and material combinations.

-Since 1904, Tex Tech has been manufacturing high-quality engineered textiles.
+Since 1904, Tex Tech has been manufacturing high-quality technical textiles.
 We operate at the cutting edge of the industry, where our dedicated team, constant innovation, and more than 7,000 products have made us a global leader in high-performance fabrics.
 From aerospace and automotive to protective apparel, we proudly serve a variety of industries.

 We’re happy to help you determine your flame resistant needs pertaining to lithium-ion batteries or other high temperature applications.
 For more information about our flame resistant materials or other products, please contact us.